-The unjust distributions of mobility-related subsidies raise the possibility of more just redistribution.
-Such redistribution in the purest form would entail on the one hand urban road fees, usage based and higher public transportation prices, higher residential parking fees, and the cessation of tax-free commuting subsidies and tax-free use of company car for private purposes, i.e. measures to make users pay for their use of public infrastructure and environmental resources, while on the other hand freely consumable monetary subsidies distributed either equally or based on need, the source of which would be the revenues from the higher fees, prices and more taxes.
-Whether the distribution of freely consumable monetary subsidies is based on equality or need, can depend on the rationale behind current subsidies, on balance between the revenues and number of people in need, on the costs of eligibility tests for subsidies based on need, or on the social values.
+The unjust distribution of mobility-related subsidies raises the possibility of more just redistribution.
+Such redistribution in the purest form would entails on the one hand urban road fees, usage based and higher public transportation prices, higher residential parking fees, and the cessation of tax-free commuting subsidies and tax-free use of company car for private purposes, i.e. measures to make users pay for their use of public infrastructure and environmental resources, while on the other hand freely consumable monetary subsidies distributed either equally or based on need, the source of which would be the revenues from the higher fees, prices and more taxes.
+Whether the distribution of freely consumable monetary subsidies is based on equality or need, is recommended to depend on the rationale behind current subsidies, on balance between the revenues and number of people in need, on the costs of eligibility tests for subsidies based on need, or on the social values.
 I argued that as most mobility-related subsidies do not target the poor, the potential revenues are large, the number of people in need is not particularly high in the Budapest metropolitan area compared to other regions, a distribution based on equality (at least partially) seems more expedient than a distribution based purely on need.
-Distribution based at least partially on equality means that everybody would receive monetary subsidies, but the poor would receive more.
-Nevertheless, as the rationale behind commuting subsidies and public transportation subsidies in the case of students, pensioners and people over 65 is their typically low income - i.e. their need - in their case it is expedient to distribute the revenues on the basis of need.
+Nevertheless, as the rationale behind commuting subsidies and public transportation subsidies of students, pensioners and people over 65 is their typically low income - i.e. their need -, in their case it is expedient to distribute the revenues on the basis of need.

 Certainly, regarding inner city car domination, the redistribution of car use related subsidies is much more important than the redistribution of public transportation related subsidies.
 It can be even argued that as the redistribution of all car use related subsidies would alone reduce inner city car traffic and car parking several times, the redistribution of public transportation related subsidies, the impact of which on inner city car domination would be likely to be minimal compared to the impact of redistributing car use related subsidies, is not necessary, particularly as public transportation subsidies are widely accepted and considered as environmental-friendly form of subsidies worldwide.
 However, I still argue for redistribution of public transportation related subsidies for two reasons.
 First, public transportation subsidies are unjust in their own, and so the endeavour for social justice entails their redistributions.
 Secondly, public transportation subsidies, particularly in suburban mobility, are likely to amplify urban sprawl as they make large-distance commuting cheaper, easier and quicker (Redding 2021).
-And as in suburban areas, public transportation and cycling cannot compete with car use beyond the routes between the suburbs and the city centre due to the low travel density and long distances, public transportation subsidies are likely to entail more car use outside the inner city and so higher ecological footprint due to urban sprawl (Jones & Kammen 2014).
-As it can be argued that on the verge of climate emergency societies should aspire to reduce their ecological footprint reduction as possible, public transportation subsidies should be redistributed.
-Certainly, only in that case if car use related subsidies are reduced or redistributed, as otherwise part of public transportation users might shift to car use.
+And since in suburban areas, public transportation and cycling cannot compete with car use beyond the routes between the suburbs and the city centre due to the low travel density and long distances, public transportation subsidies are likely to entail more car use outside the inner city and so higher ecological footprint due to urban sprawl (Jones & Kammen 2014).
+As it can be argued that on the verge of climate emergency societies should aspire to reduce their ecological footprint reduction as much as possible, public transportation subsidies should be redistributed, too.
+Certainly, only if car use related subsidies are reduced or redistributed, as otherwise part of public transportation users might shift to car use.